jonas-kell/batch-viewer-for-reddit/README.md

 ```

 However you need to make your browser trust your self signed certificate.
 And your DNS points `proxy.lan` to the server.
 This is non-trivial and probably requires a bit of googeling, sry.
+(Export to a `.pfx` file with password `mypassword` by running `openssl pkcs12 -export -out bundle.pfx -inkey key.pem -in cert.pem -passout pass:mypassword`).

 Start the server with